Crisply toasted crostini topped with tangy goats cheese, sweet char-grilled apricots, fragrant basil, and a drizzle of golden honey. Delicious!

 - Halve the apricots and remove the stones.
 Place the apricot halves cut side down in the hot griddle pan and cook for 1-2 minutes until lightly charred.
 Turn over and cook the other side for a further 1-2 minutes.
 Remove from the pan and cut each half into two pieces.
 Allow to cool.

-- Spread about 1 tsp of goats cheese onto each piece of baguette.
+- Spread about 1 teaspoon of goats cheese onto each piece of baguette.
 Top with one or two pieces of apricot and arrange the crostini on a serving plate.

 - Sprinkle the shredded basil leaves over the crostini and then drizzle with honey.
 Serve, eat and enjoy!

-If these fruity apricot crostini have got you in the mood, you might also enjoy these pistachio, feta and pomegranate crostini from Recipes from a Pantry, or these strawberry balsamic crostini from Life as a Strawberry.
+Or if you’re after more recipes for crostini, you might enjoy these pistachio, feta and pomegranate crostini from Recipes from a Pantry, or these strawberry balsamic crostini from Life as a Strawberry.